oboberg/docker_readmes/opsim4_docker/README.md

  - `-e OPSIM_HOSTNAME=opsim-docker` sets the `OPSIM_HOSTNAME` environment variable inside the container.
 This sets the name of the run tracking database and other output files.
 You can change this to whatever name you like.

- - `-e DISPLAY=HOST_IP:0 ` sets the `DISPLAY` environment variable inside the container.
-Use `ifconfig | grep inet` to get your IP address, and replace `HOST_IP` with that number.
-You can also remove this line if you dont plan on using the `opsim4_config_gui`.

  - `-p 8888:8888` this is read as `port on host:port on container`.
 Meaning port `8888` in the container will be fed to port `8888` on your local host.
 This allows you to use things like `jupyter lab`.

- - `oboberg/opsim4_fbs_py3:180502` this is the name of the docker image.
-If you dont already have it from doing `docker pull oboberg/opsim4_fbs_py3:180502`, it will automatically be pulled.
+ - `oboberg/opsim4_fbs_py3:latest` this is the name of the docker image.
+If you don't already have it from doing `docker pull oboberg/opsim4_fbs_py3:latest`, it will automatically be pulled.

 ### Docker `run` option 2.
 Same as above but mounting local repo directory in container for development.